elenderg/PAL-1000/instruções de compilação.md

 `Add the variable's type's length to the address.`

-`If the variable's type can be reduced to "_string", add the variable's data's length plus 1 to the address.`
+`If the variable's type can be reduced to "string", add the variable's data's length plus 1 to the address.`

 `Round the address up to the nearest multiple of 4.`